rishita3003/Employee-Management-System/README.md

   * ***Description:*** Defines roles within the organization, including role names and descriptions.
   * ***Columns:*** roleID, roleName, roleDescription.

 * **Attendance, Holidays, Leave Requests, and Payments Tables**

-Tables like daily_attendance, holidays, leave_requests, and employee_payments manage daily attendance records, official holidays, leave requests by employees, and payment records respectively.
+ Tables like daily_attendance, holidays, leave_requests, and employee_payments manage
+ daily attendance records, official holidays, leave requests by employees, and payment records respectively.

+This overview offers a glimpse into the structure and functionality of the database supporting the Employee Management System.
+Each table plays a critical role in managing different aspects of the system, from user accounts and employee details to projects, departments, and payroll.

+For further customization and scaling of the system, understanding this schema is essential for developers looking to add new features or modify existing functionalities.

 # React + Vite